 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 203-1 Infrastructure investments and services supported We have been in the business of building and operating shared communications infrastructure for more than 25 years.
 Every day, our work naturally intersects with societal challenges like maintaining public safety and bridging the digital divide.
 To date, we have invested approximately \$10B in communications infrastructure in low-income areas.
-This calculation is based on capital invested in Crown Castle assets that are located within, or provide service coverage (entirely or partially) to, U.S. Census blocks with 2021 median household income at or below \$50,000, which is the threshold to qualify for federal student aid.
-Our investments are generally commercial in nature.
-We work closely with community members, government officials and our customers to design and build solutions that meet their unique connectivity needs-from wireless coverage to smart city solutions to custom fiber-optic networks.
+This calculation is based on total capital invested in Crown Castle assets that are located within, or provide service coverage (entirely or partially) to, US Census blocks with 2022 median household income at or below \$49,999, which is a key input to qualify for an automatic zero "expected family contribution" calculation for federal student aid (dependent students).
+Social Our investments are generally commercial in nature.
+We work closely with community members, government officials and our customers to design and build solutions that meet their unique connectivity needs-from wireless coverage to smart city solutions to custom fiber optic networks.
 203-2 Significant indirect economic impacts Our infrastructure enables a variety of direct and indirect economic benefits for the communities and stakeholders we serve.
 One example is the increased public safety enabled by our infrastructure, including phone calls to 911 or roadside assistance, a secure, dedicated wireless broadband network for emergency personnel, and increased access to data for first responders.
 Another example is the reliable connections supported by both our tower infrastructure and the more targeted, fiber-connected small cells that minimize dead zones and create enough capacity to handle today's increased data usage.
 Additionally, our infrastructure enables the build-out of 5G, which is ushering in many new developments across industries including healthcare, education, manufacturing, technology, and more.
 5G also enables smart devices and wearables, self-driving cars to make roads safer and cities less congested, and smart city technologies to bring new efficiencies and innovations to communities around the country.
+Social